-Complete and mail or fax to:

-Buckeye Health Plan - MyCare Ohio (Medicare-Medicaid Plan) Attention: Appeals and Grievances - Medicare Operations 7700 Forsyth Blvd | St. Louis, MO | 63105
+Complete and mail or fax to: Buckeye Health Plan - MyCare Ohio (Medicare-Medicaid Plan) Attention: Appeals and Grievances - Medicare Operations P.O.
+Box 10450| Van Nuys, CA | 91410-0450 Fax: 1-844-273-2671

-Buckeye Health Plan - MyCare Ohio (Medicare-Medicaid Plan) will have a resolution to your complaint no later than 30 Calendar days or,2 days for access of care, of the date you submit your complaint.
+Buckeye Health Plan - MyCare Ohio (Medicare-Medicaid Plan) will have a resolution to your complaint no later than 30 Calendar days from the date you submit your complaint, or two (2) business days for access to care.
 If we need more information and the delay is in your best interest or if you ask for more time, we can take up to 14 more calendar days (44 calendar days total) to answer your complaint.
 However, if we take this extension, we will notify you or your representative.
 We can usually help you right away or at the most within a few days.
 If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal", we will automatically give you a "fast" complaint.
 If you have a "fast" complaint, it means we will give you an answer within 24 hours.
 If you need any help, call Member Services at 1-866-549-8289 / TTY/TDD 711, Monday through Friday, 8:00 a.m. to 8:00 p.m.
 After hours, on weekends and on holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.